 - Demolition of the current building and construction of the parking lot will take place after the construction of the new building.

-The project will be carried out in project-management mode, which means there will be a collaboration between PSPC, the architecture and engineering consultant and the managing construction contractor.
+The project is carried out in project-management mode, which means there is a collaboration between PSPC, the architecture and engineering consultant and the managing construction contractor.

 This approach makes it possible to create efficiencies and begin the construction before the design work is completed.

 Given the new reality of hybrid workplace, this new building will provide a modern workplace that is better aligned with the current and future space needs identified by the federal departments housed on-site to optimize space occupancy.

 Approximately 2,100 employees will work in the new building.
 These employees work for: